 - Accommodation - the eyes’ ability to change focus from near to far

-A comprehensive eye exam can detect the following conditions and more:
+A comprehensive eye test can detect the following conditions and more:

 - Convergence insufficiency - the eyes’ inability to work together to focus on nearby objects